sdcastillo/sdcastillo.github.io/_posts/2019-06-30-Predictive-Analytics-Exam-Notes.md

 3.  **Hospital Readmissions.**  Three submission files from when I was taking practice tests before the actual exam.
 The Rmd and PDF files are included.
 4.  **Miners Union.**  My practice run of the December 2018 exam.
 Note that the format of this exam was different than the current version of the exam.
 5.  **Student Academic Performance.**  This was the first version of the June 2019 Example Project before they revised the format to be more structured.

-## Update: I passed!

-This was my first attempt, and I was also sitting for exam STAM one week later (also a first attempt).
-I can only accredit this to having a 2 years of prior experience with R and machine learning.
-I did not need to spend time learning programming and could focus on only the source material.
-In total, I probably spent ~80 hours studying and then about another 30-40 on the practice projects listed above.

 ## Disclaimer